SEMjs-Workshops/vue-js/src/lab-event-handling/README.md

 ```

 Note that `todo.id` is calculated.
 Since we're using `todo.id` for `v-bind:key`, it needs to be unique for each todo.

+Next, add the `createTodo` as the `click` event handler on the button.
+Now if you click the button, you should see a "Do foo" todo appear in the list.

 Don't forget to perform the [post-lab teardown](#post-lab-teardown).